Fall programming highlights Perry Public Library - NewsBreak

 A car crash left Iowa Highway 141 strewn with debris east of Bouton early Tuesday.
 It is unclear at this hour whether the accident resulted in injuries, but public safety radio traffic possibly indicated the Dallas County EMS transported a patient to the MercyOne Medical Center in Des Moines.
 The...

-A West Des Moines man was arrested early Monday after crashing his car in a park while allegedly high on Xanax.
-Joshua Andrew Kleinhans, 36, of 204 S. 64th St., West Des Moines, was charged with first-offense OWI and failure to maintain control.
-The incident began about 2 a.m.
-Monday...
+A West Des Moines man was arrested early Monday after a pistol was found in the vehicle he was drunk in.
+Buay Kong Chuol, 24, of 2801 E. P. True Parkway, West Des Moines, was charged with possession or carrying of dangerous weapons while under the influence.
+The incident began...

 Comments / 0